Milk skin: Pakistan

 In Pakistan, milk skin is called "ملائی" ("malai.")
 However, "malai" actually means cream.
 The milk skin is sometimes confused with the layer of cream which rises to the top of whole, untoned, unhomogenised milk as it cools.

+Poland

+In Poland, milk skin is called "kożuch", which is used in reference to any hardened layer of liquid, but can also be translated as a "sheepskin coat".

 Russia

-The milk skin is referred to as "penka" ("little foam") in Russian, and is infamous as the least favorite thing among children, but is used as an ingredient in some haute cuisine dishes like Guriev porridge.
+The milk skin is referred to as "penka" ("little foam") in Russian, and is infamous as the least favorite thing among children, but is used as an ingredient in some haute cuisine dishes like Guryev porridge.
 The skin that forms on baked milk is higher regarded and is preferred for those dishes.